top of page

 It isn’t.

-Coping behaviors are not moral failures or signs of weakness.
-They are protective strategies created by the nervous system.
-When the system believes something is still unfinished, it will keep reaching for relief — even if the original situation has long passed.
+When the system believes something is still unresolved, it will keep reaching for relief — even if the original situation has long passed.

-You can understand the behavior, want to change it, and still feel driven to repeat it — not because you lack discipline, but because the part of the mind responsible for protection hasn’t updated yet.
+but because the part of the mind responsible for protection hasn’t updated yet.

 The behavior isn’t the problem.